 Effects of exercise and nutrition on health- and sports-related fitness; for professionals in health and physical education.
-Same as HHP:3020.
+Same as SRM:3020.

 GE: Engineering Be Creative.
 Same as CW:3107.

-Prepares creative writers for evolving marketplace of electronic text, media; experience writing in varied media such as the Internet, e-books, video games, mobile devices, emergent social narratives.
+Prepares creative writers for evolving marketplace of electronic text and media; experience writing in varied media (e.g., internet, e-books, video games, mobile devices, emergent social narratives).
 GE: Engineering Be Creative.
 Same as CW:3218.

 How humans tether to their environment through stories; students write stories and through writing explore if there is a new tie to sustainable history.
 GE: Engineering Be Creative.
 Same as CW:3210.